shakir-flash/p1-shakir-ahmed/README.md

 # Forests in Transition: Visualizing Global Deforestation
-## Project 1 repo for INFO 526 - Fall 2023
 Uncovering Global Deforestation and Soy Bean Consumption  \
+This project was developed by The Plotting Pandas for INFO 526 - Data Analysis and Visualization at the University of Arizona, taught by Dr. Greg Chism. \
-Authors: Megan, Shakir, Maria, Eshaan, Bharath   \
+*Authors: Megan, Shakir, Maria, Eshaan, Bharath*   \
 Affiliation: School of Information, University of Arizona

 ## Overview